Computer Networking Technology: Certificate (4230)

-Our Computer Networking Technology Program can offer a direct path to a rewarding job in this in-demand field.
+Our Computer Networking Technology certificate can offer a direct path to a rewarding job in this in-demand field.

 What can I do with this in the workforce?

 Computer networking is a broad field that covers a wide range of jobs.
-After graduating from our program, you can work as a:
+After graduating from our certificate, you can work as a:

 - Information technology specialist